Regularly marketed as the king of essential oils, frankincense has been sought after since ancient times, and for good reason.

 Early use of frankincense resin was reserved for religious services, where it was burned as incense with the intention of the scent floating up invisibly to heaven in order to attract God’s attention.
 Historically, burning the resin was also a tool to vanquish negative energies or hold evil spirits at bay.
 To this day, it is commonly used in churches and temples and believed to affect us at our deepest level, setting our spirit free.

-Most of all, frankincense essential oil is incredibly aromatic, giving off a unique sweet scent, contributing to its popularity in both modern and ancient aromatherapy as well as in many ancient rituals.
-The ancient Egyptians, Romans, and Greeks all used frankincense in their religious rituals, and the Chinese are also known to have used it for years.
+Most of all, frankincense essential oil is incredibly aromatic.
+It gives off a unique sweet scent, contributing to its popularity in both modern and ancient aromatherapy.
+The ancient Egyptians, Romans, and Greeks all used frankincense in their religious rituals.
+Similarly, the Chinese have been known to have used it for years.

 Frankincense was so valuable during ancient times that it was literally worth its weight in gold.
 Some cultures even prized it more than gold, making it an integral part of Silk Road trade.
 Overall, it has been high in demand, from early history all the way to today.4

 There are a variety of different frankincense essential oils that have been used throughout history and continue to be used today.
-Distilling the essential oils from a variety of different species of Boswellia trees results in a range of different essential oils, some of which are more potent and powerful in different areas of healing than others.
+Distilling the essential oils from a variety of different species of Boswellia trees results in a range of different oils.
+Some of which are more potent and powerful in different areas of healing than others.

-The different types of frankincense essential oils have diverse chemistries and unique biochemical makeups, which allow each one to offer a range of different health and wellness benefits, even though they are fundamentally the same substance.
+The different types of frankincense essential oils have diverse chemistries and unique biochemical makeups.
+This allows each one to offer a range of different health and wellness benefits, even though they are fundamentally the same substance.

-Frankincense Frereana is another of the more popular frankincense essential oil types, sourced mostly from the more mountainous regions of Somalia.
-The trees responsible for producing this variety almost always grow at high altitudes, changing the chemical makeup of these essential oils just enough to make them different from other options.
+Frankincense frereana is another popular frankincense essential oil types.
+It is sourced mostly from the more mountainous regions of Somalia.
+The trees responsible for producing this variety almost always grow at high altitudes.
+Changing the chemical makeup of these essential oils just enough to makes them different from other options.

-Frankincense Frereana is much higher in the monoterpenes alpha-thujene, cymene and sabinene than other frankincense essential oils.
-This allows this particular essential oil to offer even better anti-inflammatory, antibacterial, antispasmodic, and analgesic properties, making it the best type for relieving symptoms of arthritis, swelling, allergies, or inflammation.
-The scent of this particular essential oil is immediately recognizable as it is more earthy and citrusy than the other frankincense essential oils.
+Frankincense frereana is much higher in the monoterpenes alpha-thujene, cymene and sabinene than other frankincense essential oils.
+This allows this essential oil to offer even better anti-inflammatory, antibacterial, antispasmodic, and analgesic properties, making it the best type for relieving symptoms of arthritis, swelling, allergies, or inflammation.
+The scent of this oil is immediately recognizable as it is more earthy and citrusy than the other frankincense oils.

-Frankincense Serrata is the oldest of all the different frankincense varieties, leading many to believe it is the one referred to in the Bible as well as so widely used in Ayurvedic medicine in the past.
+Frankincense serrata is the oldest of all the different frankincense varieties, leading many to believe it is the one referred to in the Bible and Ayurvedic medicine in the past.
 Its primary chemical constituents include alpha thujene, alpha-Pinene, limonene, and other monoterpenes.
-These chemicals allow this variety of frankincense essential oil to act as a potent antiseptic, a top-notch anti-inflammatory, as well as a natural decongestant.
+These chemicals allow this variety of frankincense essential oil to act as a potent antiseptic, a top-notch anti-inflammatory, and a natural decongestant.

 This is also the type of frankincense that is most frequently used during aromatherapy sessions and in religious and spiritual ceremonies.
-The type of resin this frankincense is produced from is a lot more plentiful than some of the other varieties, offering more oil per resin.
+The type of resin this frankincense is produced from is more plentiful than some other varieties.
+It offers more oil per resin.

-Above all, most forms of frankincense essential oils produce many of the same health and restorative benefits, though depending on each individual’s specific needs, one type of frankincense may be better suited than another.
-Interestingly enough, however, the chemical composition of all types have a positive impact on liver and kidney function.6
+Above all, most forms of frankincense essential oils produce many of the same health and restorative benefits.
+Though, depending on each individual’s specific needs, one type of frankincense may be better suited than another.
+Interestingly enough, the chemical composition of all types have a positive impact on liver and kidney function.6

-Additionally, the biochemical agents in these oils can effortlessly pass between the blood-brain barrier to help stimulate and activate the limbic system of the brain, as well as the hypothalamus and pineal and pituitary glands.
+Additionally, the biochemical agents in these oils can effortlessly pass through the blood-brain barrier.
+This helps stimulate and activate the limbic system, hypothalamus, pineal, and pituitary glands.
 All of the biochemicals are also bioavailable—readily absorbed by the body—and are best used in a topical solution when mixed with a carrier oil or when diffused or vaporized and inhaled.
 Frankincense essential oil should never be ingested.7

 Uses for Frankincense Essential Oil